DaWelter/RCCar/packages/h264decoder/readme.md

 ==========================

-The aim of this project is to provide a simple decoder for video captured by a Raspberry Pi camera.
+The aim of this project is to provide a simple decoder for video captured by the Raspberry Pi camera.
 At the time of this writing I only need H264 decoding, since a H264 stream is what the RPi software delivers.
-Furthermore flexibility to incorporate the decoder in larger python programs in various ways is desirable.
+Furthermore, flexibility to incorporate the decoder in larger python programs in various ways is desirable.
 The code might also serve as example for libav and boost python usage.

 Files
 -----